mitloehn/pyskycoach/README.md

 CONFIGURATION:

 Use the File menu to change the set of DSO:

-easymes.csv - easy Messier objects
+- easymes.csv: easy Messier objects
-messier.csv - complete Messier list
+- messier.csv: complete Messier list
-urban.csv   - DSO list for urban observers
+- urban.csv:   DSO list for urban observers

 Use your favorite text editor to take a look at the CSV files if you want to modify them.
 The format is very simple: name,